maidsafe-archive/safe-build-infrastructure/README.md

 To get a local Jenkins environment, simply run `make env-jenkins-dev-vbox`.
 This will bring up the Jenkins master, along with a Linux and a Windows slave.
 Note that at the end of this process, the Windows machine will be rebooted to allow PATH related changes to take effect.
 The Linux slave only really has Docker on it, but the Windows machine replicates the [Travis Windows environment](https://docs.travis-ci.com/user/reference/windows/).
 The Windows machine comes up after the Jenkins master, since the master needs to be available for the Jenkins slave service to start successfully.
 After the provisioning process is complete, Jenkins should be accessible in your browser at `192.168.10.100:8080`.
 You can login with the user `chriso` - speak to someone in QA to get the password.

-### AWS Development Provision
+### AWS Provision

-It's possible to get an environment on AWS, but there is some setup required.
+It's possible to get an environment on AWS, but there is some setup required on the host you're running the environment creation and provisioning process from:

-**Important note:** at the moment this provision will only run from a Linux host.
-There is an [issue](https://github.com/ansible/ansible/issues/32499) with Python on macOS that prevents Ansible provisioning the Windows host.
-Unfortunately, the suggested workaround doesn't seem to work for this particular case (though we did see it working for other cases).

-First, do the following:
+* Install [Terraform](https://www.terraform.io/) on your distribution.
+Terraform is distributed as a single binary file, so you can either just extract it to somewhere on PATH, or put it somewhere and then symlink it to a location on PATH.
 * Install [jq](https://stedolan.github.io/jq/) on your platform.
 * Install the AWSCLI on your platform.
 It's very easy to install with pip: `sudo pip install awscli`.
 * The [ec2.py](https://github.com/ansible/ansible/blob/devel/contrib/inventory/ec2.py) requires a boto installation: `sudo pip install boto`.
 * Save [ec2.ini](https://github.com/ansible/ansible/blob/devel/contrib/inventory/ec2.ini) at `/etc/ansible/ec2.ini`.
 * Edit `/etc/ansible/ec2.ini` an uncomment the `#hostname_variable = tag_Name` by removing the hash at the start.
+* Get a copy of the Ansible SSH key from someone in QA and save to `~/.ssh/ansible`, then run `chmod 0400 ~/.ssh/ansible`.
+* Get a copy of the `jenkins_env` SSH key from someone in QA and save this to `~/.ssh/jenkins_env_key`, then run `chmod 0400 ~/.ssh/jenkins_env_key`.
 * Set `export AWS_DEFAULT_REGION=eu-west-2` to set the default region to `eu-west-2`.
 * Set `export AWS_ACCESS_KEY_ID=<your key ID>` to the access key ID for your account.
 * Set `export AWS_SECRET_ACCESS_KEY=<your secret access key>` to the secret access key for your account.